taoky/yukina/README.md

       --size-limit <SIZE_LIMIT>
           Size limit of your repo
       --filter <FILTER>
-          Filter for urls and file paths you interested in (usually blobs of the repo) --url <URL>
+          Filter for urls and file paths you interested in (usually blobs of the repo).
+Relative to repo_path --url <URL>
-          URL of the remote repo
+          URL of the remote repo.
+Still need to give any URL (would not be used) when --gc-only is set --strip-prefix <STRIP_PREFIX>
-      --strip-prefix <STRIP_PREFIX>
-          Optional prefix to strip from the path after the repo name --remote-sizedb <REMOTE_SIZEDB>
+          Optional prefix to strip from the path after the repo name.
+Access URLs must match strip_prefix if set --remote-sizedb <REMOTE_SIZEDB>
           A kv database of file size to speed up stage3 in case yukina would run frequently --local-sizedb <LOCAL_SIZEDB>